dojo/docs/dojo/fx/Toggler.rst

 .. contents ::
     :depth: 2

-The dojo.fx.Toggler is a helper class for wrapping a DOM node with 'FX' to use when showing and hiding that node.
-By default it uses the :ref:`dojo.fadeIn <dojo/fadeIn>` for showing and :ref:`dojo.fadeOut <dojo/fadeOut>` for hiding of a node.
-The Togger is set up by passing in an JavaScript object of parameters that define the node, the animation functions to use, and the duration for the show and hide operations.
+**dojo/fx/Toggler** is a helper class for wrapping a DOM node with 'FX' to use when showing and hiding that node.
+By default it uses the :ref:`dojo/_base/fx::fadeIn() <dojo/_base/fx#fadein>` for showing and :ref:`dojo/_base/fx::fadeOut()
+<dojo/_base/fx#fadeout>` for hiding of a node.
+The Toggler is set up by passing in an JavaScript object of parameters
+that define the node, the animation functions to use, and the duration for the show and hide operations.

 Constructor Parameters